samskivert/mashups/samsara/README.md

   * Streams (as in fall) with fish which swim back and forth and eat you if you try to cross a leaf while a fish is adjacent to it

+## Tweaks

+  * When you roll back to previous levels, I made the game keep only one level of "future".
+For example, if you die on level 5 and have to roll back to level 2 to get to your previous nest, level 3 will be the same level 3 you played before, but level 4 (and all subsequent levels) will be newly generated.
+The most important thing here is that they have a new mate on them, otherwise you can get into situations where a single fly's lifespan is not enough to get you to a level with a new mate.
+It's also not that fun to go through multiple levels that you've already traversed.
+  * Currently the level generator can create "unwinnable" situations where there's no way to get to the next level without dying.
+It doesn't happen too often, and you can just kill off your remaining flies and use the previous tweak to cause a new level to be generated, but that's very unsatisfying when you have to do it.
+So I might introduce a sleep period for all critters, so that you have a chance of getting past any critter regardless of level configuration.
+Or maybe I'll try to come up with some other way, like tunneling through trees at triple (or more) the normal movement life cost.

 ## Other disorganized notes

 ### Mechanics